 Sustainable Agriculture in Action

 We recycle pots: We wash, sanitize and reuse unbroken pots and containers.
 They must be sanitized for healthy plants.
 We have to throw away broken containers and are not allowed to use pots with other brand names.
-Customers are welcome to bring us excess containers, we will put them to good use.

 We are big believers in beneficial insects.
 We rarely spray chemicals, and when we do, it is something mild like insecticidal soap, horticultural oil, baking soda or hydrogen peroxide.
 We’re delighted that mainstream agriculture is adopting practices we’ve always believed in.
 Organic methods require that we pay close attention to what’s going on with our plants, but we believe it is well worth the effort.